jeroenkampinga/angular-formula-one-app/README.md

 Run 'grunt' for building and 'grunt serve' for preview.

-Make sure compass is installed globally.
+Make sure compass is installed globally. > gem install compass